This is a complete list of best practices for running NPS surveys.

 Instead of trying to learn everything about your customers on your own, reach out to them through NPS follow-up emails or calls.

-Analyze the texts in the NPS comments
+#9.
+Analyze NPS comments

 Some users will tell you why they gave you a certain NPS.
-Go through all the comments and group them into topic buckets, adding the number of promoters, passives/neutrals and detractors for each topic.
+Go through all the comments and group them into topic buckets, adding the number of promoters, passives/neutrals, and detractors for each topic.

-Also, add details like the industry, company size or type, user persona or cohort, to make segmentation easier.
+Also, add details like the industry, company size or type, user persona, or cohort to make segmentation easier.